Zuppa Toscana

 This post may contain affiliate links.
 Please read our privacy policy for additional information.

 A perennial favorite at Olive Garden, this hearty one-pot soup is perfect to make at home!
-Not only is it super filling, but it’s full of delicious, nourishing vegetables—perfect for cooler weather when you want something healthy but still packed with flavor!
+Not only is it filling, but it’s loaded with delicious vegetables and perfect for cooler weather.

-For something a little different, why not serve your Zuppa Toscana with a side of Cheese Bread?
-Or if you’re feeling a little more adventurous, you could make Homemade Bread Bowls to serve it in for a little extra pizzazz!
+Why not serve this soup with a side of Cheese Bread or Classic Homemade Garlic Bread?
+If you’re feeling a little more adventurous, you could even make some Homemade Bread Bowls to serve it in.

 A pot of creamy soup with chopped greens, orange broth, and bits of bacon, sits on a white surface.
 Nearby are crumbled bacon, red pepper flakes, a cheese wedge, and a red-and-white towel.